 Illuminate Australian society and your family history using census records from 1788 to 1901

-Information about Aboriginal Australians has not been collected consistently in censuses.
+Information about Aboriginal people has not been collected consistently in censuses.

 'Prior to the establishment of Aboriginal reserves in the 1860s, Victorian censuses counted only some Aboriginal people, usually excluding those who were not permanently settled.
 After the 1860s [up until 1901], most Aboriginal people were living on reserves and were included in census counts' (source).
 Section 127 of the Constitution Act 1900 stated that 'Aboriginal natives shall not be counted' (source), but Aboriginal people with some European ancestry were counted.